-- · pre-law - · pre-physical therapy
+- pre-law - pre-physical therapy

-should call the Center for Continuing Studies at 610-499-4282 for an appointment with a pre-professional preparation advisor.
-The Center for Continuing Studies offers many of the courses that prepare students for these fields.
+should call the Continuing Studies Division at 610-499-4282 for an appointment with a pre-professional preparation advisor.
+The Continuing Studies Division offers many of the courses that prepare students for these fields.

 PRE-PHYSICAL THERAPY 3+3 PROGRAM